carriemacfarlane/carriewritesdocs/docs/publications.md

 # Publications

-My experience with writing, teaching, and technology sometimes comes together to make a good story!
+My experience with training, and technology sometimes comes together to make a good story!

 ## IDeaL